denispelli/NoiseDiscrimination/README.md

 ### Lab meetings, project archive and more

-We are now having our lab meetings weekly on every Monday 11:00am-12:20pm at Meyer 406.
+We are now having our lab meetings weekly on every Monday 4 pm in Meyer Hall 406 (6 Washington Place).
 Feel free to drop by.
 You can also join us through Skype.
+Denis's Skype name is: denispelli

 And [here][archive] is our project archive (at some point, we might consider migrating these to Github, but now we can stick to Google Docs).